nexmo-se/vonage-ai-asr-connector/README.md

 ### Vonage API Account - Voice API Application

-[Log in to your](https://ui.idp.vonage.com/ui/auth/login) or [sign up for a](https://ui.idp.vonage.com/ui/auth/registration) Vonage APIs account.
+[Log in to your](https://ui.idp.vonage.com/ui/auth/login) or [sign up for a](https://ui.idp.vonage.com/ui/auth/registration) Vonage API account.

 Go to [Your applications](https://dashboard.nexmo.com/applications), access an existing application or [+ Create a new application](https://dashboard.nexmo.com/applications/new).